3-degenerate induced subgraph of a planar graph: Introduction

 For $d=1$, a $1$-degenerate graph is a forest.
 Since $K_4$ has no induced forest of order greater than $2$, we have $\bar\alpha_1 \le 1/2$.
 Albertson and Berman~\cite{AB} and Akiyama and Watanabe~\cite{AW1987} independently conjectured that $\bar\alpha_1 = 1/2$.
 In other words, every planar graph has an induced forest containing at least half of its vertices.
 This conjecture received much attention in the past 40 years; however, it remains largely open.
 Borodin~\cite{borodin} proved that the vertex set of a planar graph can be partitioned into five classes such that the subgraph induced by the union of any two classes is a forest.
 Taking the two largest classes yields an induced forest of order at least $2\abs{V(G)}/5 $.
 So $\bar\alpha_1 \ge 2/5$.
 This remains the best known lower bound on $\bar\alpha_1$.
 On the other hand, the conjecture of Albertson and Berman, Akiyama and Watanabe was verified for some subfamilies of planar graphs.
-For example, $C_3$-free, $C_5$-free, or $C_6$-free planar graphs were shown in \cite{WL2002, FJMS2002} to be $3$-degenerate, and a greedy algorithm shows that the vertex set of a 3-degenerate graph can be partitioned into two parts, each inducing a forest.
+For example, $C_3$-free, $C_5$-free, or $C_6$-free planar graphs were shown in \cite{WL2002, FJMS2002} to be $3$-degenerate, and a greedy algorithm shows that the vertex set of a $3$-degenerate graph can be partitioned into two parts, each inducing a forest.
 Hence $C_3$-free, $C_5$-free, or $C_6$-free planar graphs satisfy the conjecture.
 Moreover, Raspaud and Wang~\cite{RW2008} showed that $C_4$-free planar graphs can be partitioned into two induced forests, thus satisfying the conjecture.
+In fact, many of these graphs have larger induced forests.
+Le~\cite{Le2018} showed that if a planar graph $G$ is $C_3$-free, then it has an induced forest with at least $5\abs{V(G)}/9$ vertices; Kelly and Liu~\cite{KL2017} proved that if in addition $G$ is $C_4$-free, then $G$ has an induced forest with at least $2\abs{V(G)}/3$ vertices.

 Now let us move on to the case that $d=2$.
 The octahedron has $6$ vertices and is $4$-regular, so a $2$-degenerate induced subgraph has at most $4$ vertices.
 Thus $\bar\alpha_2 \le 2/3$.
 We conjecture that equality holds.
-Currently, we only have a more or less trivial lower bound: $\bar\alpha_2 \ge 1/2$, which follows from the fact that $G$ is $5$-degenerate, and hence we can greedily $2$-colour $G$ in an ordering that witnesses its degeneracy so that no vertex has three out-neighbours of the same colour, i.e., each colour class induces a 2-degenerate subgraph.
+Currently, we only have a more or less trivial lower bound: $\bar\alpha_2 \ge 1/2$, which follows from the fact that $G$ is $5$-degenerate, and hence we can greedily $2$-colour $G$ in an ordering that witnesses its degeneracy so that no vertex has three out-neighbours of the same colour, i.e., each colour class induces a $2$-degenerate subgraph.
+Dvo\v{r}\'{a}k and Kelly~\cite{DK2018} showed that if a planar graph $G$ is $C_3$-free, then it has a $2$-degenerate induced subgraph containing at least $4\abs{V(G)}/5$ vertices.

 For $d=4$, the icosahedron has $12$ vertices and is $5$-regular, so a $4$-degenerate induced subgraph has at most $11$ vertices.
 Thus $\bar\alpha_4 \le 11/12$.
 Again we conjecture that equality holds.
 The best known lower bound is $\bar\alpha_4 \ge 8/9$, which was obtained by Luko\u{t}ka, Maz\'{a}k and Zhu~\cite{LMZ2014}.